The answer: Ask.

 “Hi, [reviewer’s human name], my name is ____.
 I enjoyed your recent video on [game], and I noticed that you often like ____ type games.
 As the owner of a new publishing company called _____, and the designer of a ____ style game called [my game’s name] that features [2-10 word elevator pitch], I wanted to reach out and see if you were available in the coming weeks or months to take a look at it and consider reviewing it.

 My Kickstarter is planned to launch around [month], and I’d like to be able to have your launch [just before / during] it, perhaps on the ____th [day/week] if it works for your schedule.
 Feel free to write me back at this email address to let me know if you are interested, or not, and what your fees are for your time.

 I’ve attached a photo of the prototype for you to get a peek at the layout of the game.
 I hope to hear back from you soon.

 Note: You’re personal, relate to them, show your interest in their work, give them your concept and ‘hook’ without being long-winded, give them the relevant data they need to make a decision with (without them having to ask, cause they won’t), and express that you’re not afraid of paying a nominal fee (thus earning respect).

 Two tips for when you get the reviews back in:

 - When you read/watch them, extract key quotes you can use for your site & banner ads.
-And try to keep the quotes short.
-Two sentences max. – 3 sentences from 3 reviewers will do more to the eye and for trust-building than 3 sentences from 1 reviewer.
+Try to keep the quotes short.
+Two sentences max. – 3 sentences from 3 reviewers will do more for the eye and for trust-building than 3 sentences from 1 reviewer.

 Need a list of reviewers?
 We’ve got good news for you…